ReedAnders/pointnet_datasets/README.md

 ### Introduction

-This is refactor of the PointNet++ semantic segmentation implementation, with the main difference is use of a the Tensorflow Data API.
+This is refactor of the PointNet++ semantic segmentation implementation; the main difference is use of a the Tensorflow Data API.
 The original code is on the author's repo <a href="https://github.com/charlesq34/pointnet2">here</a> and the paper is <a href="https://arxiv.org/abs/1706.02413">here</a>.
 There you can find more information on their model.

 My primary movitations are to process my own point cloud data, improve speed, and add documentation.
 At the moment I'm focusing only on semantic segmentation.